ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/parquet-arrow-avro-orc.md

 └───────────────────────────────┴────────────┴──────┘
 ```

-Note, how ClickHouse automatically converted parquet strings (in `date` column) to `Date` type.
-This is because ClickHouse does type casting automatically based on the types in the target table.
+Note how ClickHouse automatically converted parquet strings (in the `date` column) to the `Date` type.
+This is because ClickHouse does typecast automatically based on the types in the target table.

-### Creating new table from parquet file
+### Creating new tables from parquet files

-Since ClickHouse reads parquet file schema, we can alse a create table on the fly:
+Since ClickHouse reads parquet file schema, we can create tables on the fly:

 ```sql
 CREATE TABLE imported_from_parquet